 Finally, the Open Provenance Model has defined the notion of a graph based on a set of syntactic rules and topological constraints.
 The provenance graph captures causal dependencies that can be summarized by means of transitive closure.
 Because of this, a set of completion rules and inferences can be used in the graph.

 For completion rules, there is the artifact elimination, also known as forward transformation.
-In Figure 2 such transformation is shown.
+Figure 2 shows such transformation.
 The edge "was triggered by" can be obtained from the existence of "used" and "was generated by" edges.
-Also in the same figure, there is another completion rule, artifact introduction, which establishes that the "was triggered by" edge is hiding the existence of an artifact used by P2 and generated by P1.
-The completion rules allows the establishment of the existence of some artifacts but it does not make explicit their identities.
+Also in the same figure, there is another completion rule, called artifact introduction, which establishes that the "was triggered by" edge is hiding the existence of an artifact used by P2 and generated by P1.
+The completion rules allow the establishment of the existence of some artifacts but it does not make explicit their identities.
 This is the consequence of using "was triggered by", which is a composition of "used" and "was generated by".
 On the other hand, Figure 3 presents a completion rule regarding process introduction.
 The edge "was derived from" hides the presence of an intermediary process.
-However, the converse rule does not hold without some internal knowledge of P, which is fundamental to ascertain if there is an actual dependency between A1 and A2.
+However, the converse rule does not work without some internal knowledge of P, which is fundamental to ascertain if there is an actual dependency between A1 and A2.

 When users want to find out the causes of an artifact or a process, their interest is in indirect causes that involve multiple transitions.
 For this purpose, a set of new relationships was created.